 - Ostomy bags and supplies

 But there are two important stipulations.
 One, the doctor who prescribes your prosthetic must accept Medicare assignment.
 Two, the supplier who sells you the prosthetic must be Medicare-approved.
-If you fail to do either, you could end up paying out of pocket.
-Seeing as how some advanced prosthetics could cost you upwards of $100,000, you definitely want to be careful and proactive about getting what you need.
+If you fail to do either, you could pay out of pocket.
+As some advanced prosthetics could cost you upwards of $100,000, you want to be careful and proactive about getting what you need.

-Medicare Part B pays for outpatient care and doctor visits related to your prosthetic(s).
+Medicare Part B pays for outpatient care and doctor visits for your prosthetic(s).
 But first, you have to pay your Part B deductible.
-This premium is $170.10 and scales up based on income.
-After that, you pay 20% of the cost of all Medicare-approved services and supplies.
+This premium is $164.90 and scales up based on income.
+After that, you pay 20% of all Medicare-approved services and supplies.

-One thing is certain: Medicare Advantage plans will give you the exact same prosthetics coverage as Original Medicare.
+One thing is certain: Medicare Advantage plans will give you the same prosthetics coverage as Original Medicare.
 Legally, they have to.
 Some plans may offer more coverage at a lower cost.
-Medicare Advantage plans often lower costs like co-pays, deductibles, and coinsurance in order to attract more customers.
+Medicare Advantage plans often lower costs like co-pays, deductibles, and coinsurance to attract more customers.

-Original Medicare allows you to see any doctor or visit any facility which accepts Medicare assignment.
+Original Medicare allows you to see any doctor or visit any facility that accepts Medicare assignments.
 Medicare Advantage plans do not work on Medicare assignment.
 Instead, they carefully curate specific medical networks with doctors and facilities who have agreed to work with them.
-Sometimes this is a benefit, because:
+Sometimes, this is a benefit because:

-- Medical networks can give you access to doctors and facilities which refuse to accept Medicare assignment
+- Medical networks can give you access to doctors and facilities that refuse to accept Medicare assignments.

 At the same time, there are downsides, such as: